Sport Science (Coaching) BSc (Hons)

 30 credits

-This module provides a critical, theoretical and practical understanding of applied techniques used in the biomechanical analysis of human movement and sporting activity to identify how the application of biomechanics may be used to improve sports performance and reduce the risk of injury.
-The module also provides critical awareness of the mechanisms, prevention, assessment and treatment of injury associated with sport participation.
+This module provides a critical, theoretical and practical understanding of applied techniques used in the biomechanical analysis of human movement and sporting activity.

-• Apply knowledge and practical experience of the techniques used for recording and analysing sporting movements.
+You will apply knowledge and practical experience of the techniques used for recording and analysing sporting movements, using technology such as 3D motion capture and electromyography to assess muscular activation.

 Please note